syncfusion-content/blazor-docs/vue.md

 ## Setup

-### Create an Vue Application
+### Create a Vue Application

-You can use [`Vue CLI`](https://github.com/vuejs/vue-cli) to setup your Vue 2 applications.To install Vue CLI use the following commands.
+You can use [`Vue CLI`](https://github.com/vuejs/vue-cli) to setup your Vue 2 applications.
+To install Vue CLI, use the following commands.

 ```bash
 npm install -g @vue/cli